daniel360kim/OrbitSim/README.md

 ## About

 This project was created to simulate orbits of objects about a central body.
-The project is written in C++ and uses the Python for graphics.
-The project is currently in development.
+It is built off of (Walnut)[https://github.com/StudioCherno/Walnut].

 ## Prerequisites